We Are Indeed Brewing Company

 Indeed’s head brewer, Josh Bischoff has been brewing professionally for a decade; seven of which have been at the Minneapolis Town Hall Brewery—a tenure that has earned him a part in seven GABF medals and most recently a silver medal for his specialty beer LSD.
 It’s debatable if his long brewer’s beard is as esteemed as his brewing skills, but we like to think they’re pretty much equal.
 Though Josh might hold the rock star title of the team, this is one talented brewer who doesn’t mind staying behind the scenes, rocking out to Phish, Wilco and Two Gallant, and doing charming things like naming a new brew for his son, Elliott.
 Josh takes great pride in his work, crafting beer for every occasion, and now he’s on to the next chapter of his life: bringing high-quality, interesting beer to the masses.
 Lucky us!

-Nathan Berndt spends his 9-to-5 as a web/multimedia producer at the St. Paul Pioneer Press, but he’s also one of those people who seeks adventure.
+Nathan Berndt spends is a recovering journalist, and manages the sales and distribution of Indeed Brewing Co, but he’s also one of those people who seeks adventure.
 Perhaps some of Nathan’s love for beer is rooted from his studies in geology—an area of study that’s taken him from mapping rock formations in Montana to mining fossilized fish in Wyoming, where the end of each day wrapped up with friends gathered together, enjoying a Summit, Sierra Nevada, and other craft beers.
 Nathan continues to travel regularly.
-He’s explored dozens of National Parks, and his passport is rugged and crammed with stamps and travel visas from more than 20 countries, which amounts to a whole lot of packing.
+He’s explored dozens of National Parks, and his passport is rugged and crammed with stamps and travel visas from more than 25 countries, which amounts to a whole lot of packing.
 But while cramming his suitcase with shirts and socks, he’s come to find there’s always room for a six-pack of local beer.

 Director of Operations